Making a decision

 - Not uphold your complaint

-- We cannot investigate your complaint
+- We cannot or will not investigate your complaint

 Putting things right